 Omega-3 fatty acids are a type of fat known as an essential fat.
-This means our bodies need these nutrients to function properly and survive.
-Since our bodies cannot make omega-3s on our own, we have to get them from our diet—from omega-3 rich foods like fatty fish, or from supplements.
+Our bodies need these nutrients to function properly and survive.
+Since our bodies cannot make omega-3s on our own, we have to get them from our diet—from omega-3 rich foods like fatty fish or from supplements.

-How can I add Omega-3 to my diet?
+How can I add omega-3s to my diet?

 - Fatty Fish: Salmon, tuna, mackerel, herring and sardines are the best food sources of omega-3 fatty acids.
 About 3 ounces of mackerel provides about 2.5 grams of omega-3, and the same serving of salmon provides about 1.8 grams.

 - Flaxseeds are small brown or yellow seeds.
 They are often ground, milled or used to make oil.
 These seeds are by far the richest plant-based source of the omega-3 fat ,ALA.
 Flaxseed oil is often used as an omega-3 supplement.
 One tablespoon of flaxseed oil contains about 7.3 grams of omega-3.
 Milled flax seeds make a great addition to yogurt, protein shakes, salads, and cereals.

 - Walnuts are another plant-based source of the omega-3 fatty acid, ALA.
 They are also the only tree nut that is an excellent source of omega-3s, providing 1.7 grams of ALA per one-half cup serving.
 Walnuts are also high in fiber, manganese, copper and vitamin E. Bonus tip: The skin of the walnut is where the majority of phenol antioxidants are contained.